TalyaCohen1/Gmail_Project/README.md

 ## Data Persistence

 This server uses in-memory storage.
-All data (users, emails, labels) is lost when the server restarts.
+All data (users, emails, labels, drafts) is lost when the server restarts.

 The blacklist server maintains its own persistence for URL validation.